bredelings/BAli-Phy/TODO/CommandLineModel.md

 Run invariant checks on the result.

-Do not switch the main compile path to `typecheck_model_expr(...)` merely because most expression cases have direct handlers.
-The compile path should wait until declaration typechecking, extraction, and code generation have direct AST paths too, and until production no longer relies on bridge fallback conversion through annotated `ptree`.
+The main `compile_model(...)` path has switched to `typecheck_model_expr(...)`
+incrementally: parsing and typechecking are AST-based, while extraction and code generation still consume annotated `ptree` through an explicit compatibility boundary.
+Do not broaden this to `compile_decls(...)` until the remaining declaration and fallback risks are audited.

 ## Phase 10c: Port Declaration Typechecking And Remove Typechecker Fallback